2005 Mnet KM Music Video Festival

-The 2005 Mnet KM Music Video Festival (MKMF) was the seventh of the annual music awards in Seoul, South Korea, that took place on November 27, 2005, at the Olympic Gymnastics Arena.

-Shin Dong-yup and Kim Ah-joong hosted the 2005 edition of the awards ceremony.
-Boy band TVXQ was the most nominated act of the night with three nominations, where they won the Most Popular Music Video daesang for "Rising Sun".
+The 2005 Mnet KM Music Video Festival (MKMF) took place on November 27, 2005, at the Olympic Gymnastics Arena in Seoul, South Korea.
+Comedian Shin Dong-yup and actress Kim Ah-joong hosted the awards ceremony.
+Boy band TVXQ was the most nominated artist with three nominations and won the Grand Prize (Daesang) for Most Popular Music Video for their song "Rising Sun".

 Background

-The award ceremony was held for the seventh consecutive time, and the grand awards (or daesang) were still the Best Popular Music Video and Music Video of the Year.
-For the first time, the event took place at the Olympic Gymnastics Arena with Shin Dong-yup as a returning host and Kim Ah-joong as his co-host.
+The award ceremony was held for the seventh consecutive time.
+The Grand Prize (Daesang) were the Best Popular Music Video Award and Music Video of the Year.
+For the first time, the event took place at the Olympic Gymnastics Arena with comedian Shin Dong-yup as a returning host and actress Kim Ah-joong as his co-host.